pytorch/glow/docs/IR.md

 both private and public, is that all writes must happen before the end of the execution of the program.

+### Variable Mutability

+During IRGen, Variables are converted into WeightVars.
+These WeightVars are annotated with Mutable or Constant labels, depending on if other instructions write into them.
+However, Variables which are defined as Public cannot be considered Constant even if only ever read by other instructions.
+Thus, the visibility of the Variable is also annotated on its generated WeightVar, and all Public WeightVars are kept Mutable.

 ### Predicates

 Predicates are boolean variables that control the execution of some node or